sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

         └── lineItems.js
 ```

-In the bottom of the file, add a helper function that resolves the
+In the helper function section of the file, add a function that resolves
-insurance fee of a listing:
+the insurance fee of a listing:

 ```js
 const resolveInsuranceFeePrice = listing => {